 - Continuing Education Online Credit course sections (58X & 640F)

 - Graduate-level library courses

 - HUMN 4135 and HUMN 4011

 - International Affairs senior seminar courses (IAFS 4500) and any fully enrolled IAFS course

-- All graduate level Business courses (ACCT, BADM, MBAC, MBAX, MSBC and MSBX)
+- BUSM, BCOR, and all graduate-level Business courses (ACCT, BADM, MBAC, MBAX, MSBC and MSBX)

-- Foreign language courses, including Spanish, Portuguese, Chinese, Japanese, Arabic, Korean, Farsi and Hindi
+- Foreign language courses, including Spanish, Chinese, Japanese, Arabic, Korean and Hindi